Everything you need to know about train travel in India … and planes, cars, autorickshaws, buses, and more

 Booking train tickets in India

-Nothing is easy in India, including booking train tickets, especially if you are a foreigner.
+Train travel in India is a big adventure … but … nothing is easy in India, including booking train tickets, especially if you are a foreigner.
 However, everything is made easier if you have a local SIM card and an Indian phone number.
 With a local number, you can register with the IRCTC website and book trains directly.

 I use Cleartrip to book trains because I can pay by international credit or debit card and because the system keeps track of all my bookings, which helps to keep me organized.
 Even when using Cleartrip, however, you still need to have an account with IRCTC.